Planisphere

 In astronomy, a planisphere (/ˈpleɪ.nɪˌsfɪər, ˈplæn.ɪ-/) is a star chart analog computing instrument in the form of two adjustable disks that rotate on a common pivot.
-It can be adjusted to display the visible stars for any time and date.
+It can be adjusted to display the visible stars for any time and date for a given latitude.
 It is an instrument to assist in learning how to recognize stars and constellations.
 The astrolabe, an instrument that has its origins in Hellenistic astronomy, is a predecessor of the modern planisphere.

 The term planisphere contrasts with armillary sphere, where the celestial sphere is represented by a three-dimensional framework of rings.

 Description

 A planisphere consists of a circular star chart attached at its center to an opaque circular overlay that has a clear window or hole so that only a portion of the sky map will be visible in the window or hole area at any given time.
 The chart and overlay are mounted so that they are free to rotate about a common axis.
 The star chart contains the brightest stars, constellations and (possibly) deep-sky objects visible from a particular latitude on Earth.
 The night sky that one sees from the Earth depends on whether the observer is in the Northern Hemisphere or the Southern Hemisphere and the latitude.
 A planisphere window is designed for a particular latitude and will be accurate enough for a certain band either side of that.
 Planisphere makers will usually offer them in a number of versions for different latitudes.
-Planispheres only show the stars visible from the observer's latitude; stars below the horizon are not included.
+Planispheres only show the stars visible from the observer's latitude; stars below the horizon are masked.

 A complete twenty-four-hour time cycle is marked on the rim of the overlay.
 A full twelve months of calendar dates are marked on the rim of the starchart.
 The window is marked to show the direction of the eastern and western horizons.
 The disk and overlay are adjusted so that the observer's local time of day on the overlay corresponds to that day's date on the star chart disc.
 The portion of the star chart visible in the window then represents (with a distortion because it is a flat surface representing a spherical volume) the distribution of stars in the sky at that moment for the planisphere's designed location.
 Users hold the planisphere above their head with the eastern and western horizons correctly aligned to match the chart to actual star positions.